thewh1teagle/fdrescue/README.md

 ddrescue is a great tool.
-It helps our to recover files from damaged hard drive.
+It helps us to recover files from damaged hard drive.

 The problem with ddrescue is that we can only recover files with it, so we cannot